terralang/terra/api.md

 Try to interpret this quote as if it were a simple Lua value.
 This is normally used in [macros](#macros) that expect constants as an argument (e.g. the macro that truncates expressions `truncate(2,foo())`).
 Currently only supports very simple constants (e.g. numbers).
 Consider using an escape rather than a macro when you want to pass more complicated data structures to generative code.

+---

+    quoteobj:printpretty()

+Print out a visual representation of the code in this quote.
+Because quotes are not type-checked until they are placed into a function, this will print an untyped representation of the function.

 Symbol
 ------